Victorian Railways Short W type carriage: ABW cars

 Odd-numbered cars from 1 to 42 had the corridor on the left when looking from the first-class end, while the even-numbered cars in this range were built reversed.
 It is unknown what style was adopted for cars 43–52; however photographs indicate that 44ABW matched the even-number style while 50, 51 and 52ABW matched the odd-number style.
 Taking into account batch build dates, it is likely that 43 to 47ABW matched the odd/even alterations, while 48–52, the curved-roof batch, were built to the even-number style.
 Externally, this could be determined by the length of timber panels between windows; the first-class seats were 0 ft 6 in deeper, thus the first class compartments were 6 ft 10 in each versus 5 ft 10 in for the second class compartments; and this is reflected in the window spacing, on both the compartment and corridor side.

 From 1961 to 1970, the original, clerestory ABW cars were recoded to ABU to separate them from the larger capacity 64-foot cars.
 1ABW was scrapped in 1951 and thus was not converted.
 Many of the cars that still remained in the 1970s were converted to BU classification, thus becoming second class only.
 32ABU and 40ABU often ran with the Vintage Train consist as they retained screw couplings on one end each; and they were occasionally sighted in service as part of a normal train, always coupled together with other stock on either side.
+Alongside the recoding, the two central toilets accessible from the adjacent compartments were merged into a single toilet compartment accessed from the corridor.